We are very proud of our Adopt-A-Bike donors and sponsors.

 This year, SolarWorld expanded its spring and fall employee e-waste collection events to include a bike drive to benefit the WashCo BTC's BLAST and Adopt-A-Bike programs.
 The fall event brought in two bikes that will surely brighten children's holidays this year.

 Our mechanic, Will Goswitz, returned the goodwill by going to SolarWorld to help staff a free bike tune up clinic for employees.
 These are popular events that help reinforce SolarWorld's support of biking for transportation and health, and we have helped with several over the past four years.
 Not only do bike commuters take advantage of having a professional mechanic check their bike, but some employees who can't bike to work bring their bikes or their kids' bikes to get them ready for the weekend ride.
-One of our Board Members, Emily Hackett, first started volunteering for WashCo BTC after we met her at a SolarWorld bike clinic in 2009.
+One of our Board Members, Emily Hackett, first started volunteering for WashCo BTC after we met her at a SolarWorld bike clinic.
 At our most recent clinic last month, we fixed up a job candidate's bike during his interview.
 We don't know if he got the job, but we put in a good word for him and he got a smoother ride home.

 If you would like to explore a partnership between WashCo BTC and your business, please contact us at email@example.com.
 We are seeking more local corporate partners, and our adult education programs will be great for your employee sustainability or wellness programs.

 SolarWorld employee Susie Morris at the recent bike clinic

 Kids' bikes collected at SolarWorld's fall bike drive.